Energy for Growth Hub

 Making Markets Work

-Influence Summary: For the third year in a row, the Energy for Growth Hub made Vox’s list of “the most high-impact, cost-effective, and evidence-based organizations” working to fight climate change.
+For the third year in a row, the Energy for Growth Hub made Vox’s list of “the most high-impact, cost-effective, and evidence-based organizations” working to fight climate change.
 The list spotlights organizations doing “especially promising” work where progress is possible right now and smaller donors can make a big difference.
-The Hub was also listed by The Washington Post as an example of how to make small donations with a big climate impact.
-Both lists draw on research from Founders Pledge, which helps guide entrepreneurs’ charitable giving and climate charity evaluator Giving Green.
-Vox reporters call us “a leader in the clean energy space” and highlight our goal to end energy poverty.
+The Hub was also cited by The Washington Post as an example of how to make small donations with a big climate impact.
+Both lists draw on research from Founders Pledge, which helps guide entrepreneurs’ charitable giving, and charity evaluator Giving Green.
+We’ve also been recommended by Coefficient Giving (formerly Open Philanthropy) for our work on growth in lower-income countries.

-We include the lists among our top influence stories because they indicate that journalists and donors are using our work to influence their peers to support small-but-mighty organizations like ours.
-It’s also a sign that our niche approach of using targeted research, data, and advocacy to influence climate and energy policies is gaining new audiences, even — or especially! — in a bitterly partisan environment.
+We include this among our influence stories because it indicates that journalists and donors are using our work to influence their peers to support small-but-mighty organizations like ours.
+It’s also a sign that our niche approach of using targeted research, data, and advocacy to influence climate and energy policies is gaining new audiences, even (or especially!) in a bitterly partisan environment.

 Vox reporters Sigal Samuel, Rachel DuRose, Sam Delgado, and Sara Herschander say: